The 23 best travel apps to download in 2022

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Apps are digital tools that can make booking and coordinating travel, navigating a new city, translation, currency conversion, combating jet lag and beyond a whole lot easier with a simple swipe or tap.
 Apps can help travellers speak new languages, relax in airport lounges and find a public loo in an unfamiliar city.
-Though there are endless options for helpful travel apps, we narrowed it down to our top 20 favourites, in no particular order.
-With these, loaded on your mobile, you can fill your 2020 with both travel activities with much more ease.
+Though there are endless options for helpful travel apps, we narrowed it down to our top 23 favourites, in no particular order.
+With these, loaded on your mobile, you can fill your 2022 with both travel activities with much more ease.
 Start downloading!

 1. Hopper for flight booking